gitter-badger/kth-dd2410-planning/README.md

 uf = lambda t, s: np.random.uniform(-0.1, 0.1)
 ```

-With either of these we can simulate one step in time, with the time-step size determined by an adaptive numerical integrator, or to a user specified duration, as shown
+With either of these we can simulate one step in time, with the time-step size determined by an adaptive numerical integrator:
 ```python
 >>> mis.step(u)
 (array([ 0.1704, 23.6773, -0.0011]),